 Physical Therapy Guide to Tennis Elbow (Lateral Epicondylitis)

 Most people who get tennis elbow don't play tennis!
 In fact, less than 5% of all tennis elbow cases occur in people who play the sport.
 Tennis elbow can happen to anyone who repeatedly uses their elbow, wrist, and hand for their job, sport, or hobby.
 Physical therapists help people with tennis elbow gently heal the affected areas, build muscle strength, and avoid further injury.
+And, according to a new study, choosing physical therapy for tennis elbow outperforms steroid injections and is cost-effective.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To locate a physical therapist in your area, visit Find a PT.